 We’re telling our story!

 Each month offers activities families can do together in a variety of settings.
-The activities within the Learning is Everywhere Calendar and on the website are aligned with the Pennsylvania Early Learning Standards (ELS).
+The activities within the Learning is Everywhere Calendar and, on the website, align with the Pennsylvania Early Learning Standards (ELS).

 These guidelines can be used to determine what infants, toddlers, pre-kindergarten, and kindergarten children may know or be able to do within specific age ranges.